Guides and Downloads

 Pension Tax Planning For High Earners

-Despite government ambitions to reduce income tax rates, the overall tax burden is likely to remain at an historically high level for the foreseeable future, with higher earners continuing to shoulder most of the burden.
+With intense pressure on government finances, the overall tax burden in the UK is likely to remain at an historically high level for the foreseeable future, with higher earners continuing to shoulder most of the burden.
 Higher and additional rate taxpayers currently pay over two thirds of all income tax.

 Retirement And Tax